proski/MacOutlookArchive/README.md

 service under "General", set shortcut to the desired value.

 That should be sufficient to make the script work.
-If it doesn't, check the Outlook -> Services menu in Microsoft Outlook and run the script from there.
+If it doesn't, check the Outlook -> Services menu in Microsoft Outlook and run the service from there.
+Once run from the menu, it starts running with the hotkey.

 ## Deinstallation